abridged/collabland-dev/docs/upstream-integrations/index.md

 If your Miniapp receives approval during the showcase event, the Collab.Land team will sponsor your Miniapp as a [DAO proposal](https://help.collab.land/governance/proposals).
 The approval process for a DAO proposal takes 14 days, following the [2/7/5 Proposal cycle](https://help.collab.land/governance/proposals#proposal-cycle).
 Once your Miniapp proposal is successfully passed:

 1. Congratulations!
-You can now proceed to stake $COLLAB tokens to guarantee your listing in the Marketplace.
-(Staking tokens are only applicable in v2 of the Marketplace, staking is not required at the moment).
+You can now proceed to stake $COLLAB tokens to guarantee your listing in the Miniapps.
+(Staking tokens are only applicable in v2 of the Miniapps, staking is not required at the moment).
-2. The Collab.Land team will list your Miniapp in the Marketplace and activate it for community admins to install in their communities.
+2. The Collab.Land team will list your Miniapp in the Miniapps and activate it for community admins to install in their communities.

 ### Going Live